Issues at the US-Mexican Border

 Many Ukrainians and Russians are considering traveling to Mexico to attempt entry into the United States at the southern border.
 There are various risks and dangers associated with this approach.

-This information is drawn heavily from updates published by Taylor Levy, an attorney in El Paso, Texas who is one of the foremost experts on US immigration policy at the southern border.
+This information is drawn heavily from updates published by attorney Taylor Levy, who is one of the foremost experts on US immigration policy at the southern border.
 Her ongoing updates can be found here.

 This article is provided by LINU for informational purposes only, and should not be considered legal advice.
 Please see our Terms & Conditions.